openzipkin/zipkin/zipkin-server/README.md

 # zipkin-server
 zipkin-server is a [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application, packaged as an executable jar.
 You need JRE 8+ to start zipkin-server.

-Span storage and transports are configurable.
-By default, storage is in-memory, the http span transport (POST /spans endpoint) is enabled, and the server listens on port 9411.
+Span storage and collectors are configurable.
+By default, storage is in-memory, the http collector (POST /spans endpoint) is enabled, and the server listens on port 9411.

 ## Endpoints